Boch Center

 The Boch Center (formerly Citi Performing Arts Center and Wang Center for the Performing Arts) is a 501(c)(3) nonprofit performing arts organization located in Boston, Massachusetts.
 It manages the historic Wang and Shubert theatres on Tremont Street in the Boston Theater District, where it offers theatre, opera, classical and popular music, comedy, dance, and Broadway musicals.
-The center also offers a diverse mix of educational workshops and community activities; collaborates with artists and local performing arts organizations; and, acts as a champion for the arts in the Greater Boston community by aggressively helping to make the arts an integral part of the community's collective, daily experience.
+The center also offers educational workshops and community activities.
 It maintains partnerships with numerous arts organizations in Boston, including the Celebrity Series of Boston, Fiddlehead Theatre Company, Express Yourself, and more.

 History

 When the Wang Theatre first opened in 1925, it was called the Metropolitan Theatre.
 After 30 years as the Metropolitan Theatre, the venue was called the Music Hall, then the Metropolitan Center.
 In 1983, An and Lorraine Wang donated the funds to renovate the theatre, and it became the Wang Center for the Performing Arts.
 The Wang Theatre is listed on the National Register of Historic Places, and with 3,600+ seats, it is one of the five largest stages in the country.
 The Wang Center began managing and operating the Shubert Theatre in 1996 when it entered a 40-year lease agreement with the venue.
 In 2006, the Wang Center became the Citi Performing Arts Center after establishing a 10-year partnership with Citigroup.
 In 2016, the Citi Performing Arts Center became the Boch Center following the announcement of a long-term partnership with the Boch family.
 In the past, it also managed the booking and preservation of the Emerson Colonial Theatre and the Strand Theatre.